5 Steps to a Pain Free Cloud in AWS & Azure

 Implementation is the most stressful part of any major IT project.
 Planning can be time consuming, but if it is carried out properly, it reduces overall risk.
 The final migration is higher risk and needs testing to ensure that nothing is lost.

 Migrating to the cloud is a long-term investment and not something that you will want to do frequently.
 Finding find a partner for your cloud services who you can work with long term means that you can have a more stable IT strategy.
-Choosing a company which understands your organisation and commercial goals that can provide a strong lead is important.
+Choosing a company that understands your organisation and commercial goals that can provide a strong lead is important.

 If you are in the process of planning a migration to Azure or Amazon, please contact a member of our team to find out more about how we work, and how we can deliver a cloud migration project that improves your business.